a35931chi/RLND-Navigation/README.md

 ### Instructions

-Follow the instructions in `Navigation.ipynb` to get started with training your own agent!
+Follow the instructions in `Navigation_Udacity_Workspace.ipynb` to get started with training your own agent!

+Please scroll to the section 4.
+It's Your Turn!.
+Please note that the previous section is to examine how the agent and the environment interacts with each other.
+The subsequent sections then defines the following:

+1. Libraries
+2. Environment
+3. Define a DQN Network
+4. Setup Agent and define how the agent step, act, learn and soft update.
+5. Define Agent
+6. Run through 2k episodes to collect scores and determine DQN performance
+7. Record results and model, and generate charts

 ### (Optional) Challenge: Learning from Pixels